diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 will move the file hdfs://user/tom/data.txt into Hive’s warehouse directory for the certain_managed_table table, which is hdfs://user/hive/warehouse/certain_managed_table.

 The load operation is very fast because it is just a move or rename within a filesystem.
-However, bear in mind that Hive does not check that the files in the table directory conform to the schema declared for the table, even for managed tables.
+However, bear in mind that `Hive does not check that the files in the table directory conform to the schema declared for the table, even for managed tables`.

 If the table is later dropped, using:
 ```sql